Free Resources

 Organized in somewhat random order:

-• *NEW: The Let Them Theory (2025) by Mel Robbins (empowerment strategy that comes closest to Lara’s personal emphasis on Agency)
+• The Let Them Theory (2025) by Mel Robbins (empowerment strategy that comes closest to Lara’s personal emphasis on Agency)

-• NEW: The Internal Family Systems Workbook: A Guide to Discover Your Self and Heal Your Parts (2024) by Dr. Richard Schwartz
+• The Internal Family Systems Workbook: A Guide to Discover Your Self and Heal Your Parts (2024) by Dr. Richard Schwartz

-• NEW: The Self-Led Internal Family Systems Workbook: Learn IFS Skills to Understand and Love All Your Parts (2025) by Tanis Allen, LMSW and Cece Sykes, LCSW
+• The Self-Led Internal Family Systems Workbook: Learn IFS Skills to Understand and Love All Your Parts (2025) by Tanis Allen, LMSW and Cece Sykes, LCSW

 • The Expectation Effect: How Your Mindset Can Transform Your Life (2022) by David Robson